 The Revealing of Rita Hayworth

 In spite of the fact that Rita Hayworth gets top billing in Gilda, she does not actually make her appearance until 15 minutes into the film.
 During this time the audience is treated to the relationship between the crooked gambler Johnny and shifty casino owner Ballin developing.
-After the latter saves Johnny’s life their relationship strengthens, and the casino owner hires Johnny in order to police premises.
+After the latter saves Johnny’s life their relationship strengthens, and the mobile casinos Kenya owner hires Johnny in order to police premises.
 They strike a deal: Johnny agrees to stay away from the ladies as his boss Ballin does.
 Johnny is sorely disappointed when his new boss takes up with his old lover however, the gorgeous Gilda, and ends up at the altar.